 Polycarbonate is naturally heat-resistant, and it can be combined with flame retardant materials without significant material degradation.
 Because of this, it is ideal construction and engineering projects where safety is a priority and flammability may be a concern.

 Polycarbonate Sheets are Resistant to Ultraviolet Light

 Polycarbonate is naturally resistant to ultraviolet light.
 For this reason, it is preferred in applications, such as eyeglasses, where the eyes benefit from being shielded from harmful rays.
-In addition, protection from ultraviolet rays may be necessary in certain living spaces, making polycarbonate plastic an idea alternative to glass.
+In addition, protection from ultraviolet rays may be necessary for certain living spaces, making polycarbonate plastic an ideal alternative to glass.

 Polycarbonate Can be Colored

 Depending on the need, a polycarbonate sheet may be colored to match an existing design.
 While it can come in a traditional clear glass-like shade, it can also be made to be opaque for better coverage or better resistance to sunlight.

 Polycarbonate is Ideal for Insulation

 Compared to glass, plastic, in general, has better insulation properties, and polycarbonate is no different.
 Less heat is lost through polycarbonate material compared to glass.
 For this reason, it is ideal for structures such as greenhouses, which often require levels of heat retention.